Ask Slashdot: What's the Best Working Environment For a Developer?

 What is the best working environment for a developer, offering flexibility, performance and some level of free choice, without compromising security, compliance, licensing (etc.) requirements?
 I would like you to share your experiences on BYOD, desktop virtualization, etc. and the level of satisfaction of the developers.

-Private Offices (Score:4, Informative)
+Private Offices (Score:5, Informative)

 Start with that.
 The best hardware on the planet is useless if you can't think due to noise and interruptions.